-|About Us||About Holiday Homes at Lake Orta||About Villa Gelsomina||About Our Staff|
+|About Us||About Holiday Homes at Lake Orta||About Villa Gelsomina|

 In 2002 and 2003, William's IT work took him to Milan three days a week, working for a large insurance company as the link man between London and Milan.
-During this period he stayed at Vacciago (it's just an hour's commute from Milan) which allowed regular meetings with the architect during the all-important design stage, and meant he could pop in to the building site during the early stages of the construction, which began in October 2003.
+During this period he stayed at Vacciago (commuting into Milan) which allowed regular meetings with the architect during the all-important design stage, and dropping by the building site during the early stages of the construction, which began in October 2003.

 The north wing (Paradiso and Ciao Italia!) faces north west, giving a stunning "full frontal" view of the island - I say view, but this is actually a picture that you cannot take your eyes off - whereas the south wing (Dolce Vita, Panorama and Ciao Sole!) faces west, directly across the lake.
-The middle section (the terrace of Dolce Vita, the kitchens on the first floor, and the second bedrooms on the ground floor) have a "full frontal" view of the Madonna del Sasso and Monte Rosa - which just happens to be aligned with a dip in the hills on the other side of the lake, thereby allowing far more of its immense glaciated parapet to be seen than from any other point in the area.
+The middle section (Dolce Vita's central terrace, the first floor kitchens, the ground floor second bedrooms) has a "full frontal" view of the Madonna del Sasso and Monte Rosa - which just happens to be aligned with a dip in the hills on the other side of the lake, thereby allowing far more of its immense glaciated parapet to be seen than from any other point in the area.

 |Home | Local Area | Terms | Compare |||Enquiry |||Site Map|